Class: QgsMapLayerAction

 Triggers the action with the specified layer and list of feature.

-Deprecated since version use: the version with QgsMapLayerActionContext instead.
+Deprecated since version 3.40: Use the version with QgsMapLayerActionContext instead.

-triggerForFeatures(self, layer: QgsMapLayer, featureList: Iterable[QgsFeature], context: QgsMapLayerActionContext) Triggers the action with the specified layer and list of feature.
+triggerForFeatures(self, layer: Optional[QgsMapLayer], featureList: Iterable[QgsFeature], context: QgsMapLayerActionContext) Triggers the action with the specified layer and list of feature.

 Parameters: